alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 To contribute to the codebase you'll need to submit a **pull request**.

-If you're updating the code or other documents in the main repository, the following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept with ease :sunglasses:.
+If you're updating the code or other documents in the repository, the following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept with ease :sunglasses:.

 #### 1. Make sure there is an issue for this that is clear about what work you're going to do